Yashraaj2002/SQL-Data-Analyst-Portfolio-Project/README.md

 - Grouped data based on defined ranges (e.g. age groups, spending bands).
 - Allowed identification of patterns and correlations between two or more variables.
 - Key to personalizing campaigns and strategies.

-### 6️⃣ Measures Exploration (Key Metrics)
-- To calculate aggregated metrics (e.g., totals, averages) for quick insights.
-- To identify overall trends or spot anomalies.

-### 7️⃣ Magnitude Analysis
-- To quantify data and group results by specific dimensions.
-- For understanding data distribution across categories.

-### 8️⃣ Ranking Analysis
-- To rank items (e.g., products, customers) based on performance or other metrics.
-- To identify top performers or laggards.

 ---